derivexyz/lyra-vaults/README.md

 The `lyra-vaults` repo is a round-based options vault able to both buy and sell options against the Lyra options market.
 It is intended to be used as an example project to showcase how a vault might interact with Lyra contracts, testing/deployment tools provided by the @lyrafinance/protocol SDK and various options strategies.

+:warning: This project is for example use only and has not been audited.
+USER AT YOUR OWN RISK.

 ## Documentation:
 1. [Installation & Testing](#install)
 3. [Behavior](#behavior)